icebreakerone/ib1-technical-docs/docs/ops_guidelines/introduction.md

 ### Open data

-Open data is defined by Ice as: ‘Data that anyone can use, for any purpose, for free and is accessible under an Open data licence’.
+Open data is defined as: ‘Data that anyone can use, for any purpose, for free and is accessible under an Open data licence’.
 Examples of open datasets include (non-exhaustive): Lower Super Output Layer [ID](../glossary.md#term-Identification) ([LSOA](../glossary.md#term-Lower-Layer-Super-Output-Areas)) data, Digest of [UK](../glossary.md#term-United-Kingdom) Energy Statistics, and OpenStreetMap data.

-Open data is visible via Open Energy Search, which is free and open to all users.
-Open datasets provided by Open Energy members ([Data Providers](../glossary.md#term-Data-Provider)) and non-Open Energy members will both be visible.
-There are no barriers to accessing
-Open data once it is discovered - users are directed to an appropriate [URL](../glossary.md#term-Uniform-Resource-Locator) or [API](../glossary.md#term-Application-programming-interface) to access the data themselves.
-Open data access is not moderated via the [OEGS](../glossary.md#term-Open-Energy-Governance-Service) as no additional access controls are required.
+Open data is visible via Open Net Zero, which is free and open to all users.
+Open datasets provided by IB1 Trust Framework members ([Data Providers](../glossary.md#term-Data-Provider)) and non-Open Energy members will both be visible.
+There are no barriers to accessing Open data once it is discovered - users are directed to an appropriate [URL](../glossary.md#term-Uniform-Resource-Locator) or [API](../glossary.md#term-Application-programming-interface) to access the data themselves.
+Open data access is not moderated via the [TFGS](../glossary.md#term-Trust-Framework-Governance-Service) as no additional access controls are required.

 ### Shared data

-Shared data is defined in the Open Energy ecosystem as: ‘Data that is neither open nor closed, but can be shared under specific terms and conditions.’
+Shared data is defined as: ‘Data that is neither open nor closed, but can be shared under specific terms and conditions.’
 Examples of datasets currently licensed as Shared data include (non-exhaustive): primary substation capacity, network outage data, weather predictions, European space agency data, Electralink daily smart meter installations, certain geolocation information for energy assets and building